univention/cool-solutions/univention-lusd/docs/lusd-readme.md

 - key_name identifies the name of the key containing the class name in the input data
 - class_name defines the name of the dummy class to be added to the user object before import

-The `class_level` configuration tree determines the interpretation of data in the `ksanKlassenstufe` column/item:
+The `class_level` configuration tree determines the interpretation of data in the `lusdKlassenstufe` column/item:

 * `key` is the name of the item (in XML) or the column (in CSV).
 It must exist as value in `csv:mapping`.
 * `mapping` is used to modify data found in the item.